resibots/cully_2015_nature/README.md

 # Robots that can adapt like animals

+**WARNING** This repository is for archival-purpose only.
+A more up-to-date implementation of IT&E as described in Cully et al., 2015 is available here: https://github.com/resibots/ite_v2

 #### meta-repo for code for the experiments published in Cully et al. (2015), Nature.

 Full reference: